mbakhoff/htmlbasic3/readme.md

 Views only render the objects that are passed to them.
 Finally, controllers know about how to change the model objects, but not how to render them to the browser.

-Such split is called the MVC (Model-View-Controller) pattern and its purpose is to make the code more maintainable.
+Such a split is called the MVC (Model-View-Controller) pattern and its purpose is to make the code more maintainable.
-Note that MVC is just one option for organizing your application.
+Note that MVC is just one (and not always the best) option for organizing your application.